You have stayed abroad for too long

 • Your relationship with your spouse or cohabitant must now be finished.

-You must contact Norwegian authorities as soon as this is practically possible after you were unable to return against your will, and give information about your situation.
+You must contact Norwegian authorities as soon as possible to give information about your situation.

 The exemption does not cover children who, against their will, have been unable to return or unmarried persons over the age of 18 who have been kept from returning by their parents or others.